 Credit certificate programs are offered in specialized areas in the Jacobs School of Music.
 They include 12-29 credit hours of coursework.
-The targeted audience may be graduate music majors or non-majors at Indiana University, graduate students at other institutions, or anyone who holds a bachelor's degree.
+The targeted audience may be graduate music majors or non-majors at Indiana University or anyone who holds a bachelor's degree.